 PATRICK MURPHY

-But the Window Rock native truly wanted to help his people in communications to help them improve life on the Navajo Nation.
+But the Window Rock native truly wanted to help his people in communications to help them improve life on the Navajo Nation and win the battle against inequality.

 He continues to audition for speaking roles in film/TV.
 Murphy has appeared in background work on: